Uncliqued Creatives: Kim Clune, Day-In-The-Life Photographer

 At 37 years old, and after seven scattered years of school, she graduated, and her gift from her husband was a month spent volunteering in Ghana.
 She had a passion for serving others, and wanted to make her positive mark on the world.
 His second gift to her was a camera.

-When she returned from Africa, the job market was not in the best shape, so she took a job in marketing and web design, and despised the hours spent designing and redesigning a single piece to fit a clients wishes.
+When she returned from Africa, the job market was not exactly booming, so she took work where she could find it in marketing and web design, despising the monotonous hours spent designing and redesigning a single piece to fit a clients wishes.

-Everything changed when her niece asked her to shoot her wedding at Burning Man.
+Everything changed when her niece asked her to be her wedding photographer at her slightly unconventional desert wedding.
+At Burning Man.
 She had only ever taken photos as a hobby, but she wanted to help her niece out, so she took a local 5-hour crash course in photography.

 “I walked out feeling like I had just drunk from a firehouse,” she said.
 “I still felt unprepared, and I read e-books on photography all the way there.”